 What types of fixtures and surfaces can be refinished?

 There are times when the walls of your shower still look good, but the floor you stand on looks really bad.
 That's no problem, because we can refinish just the shower floor without having to refinish the shower walls.

 Please note we do not refinish tiled shower floors.
 Why?
 It's the nature of a shower pan to hold moisture, and that moisture can work its way up through the grout lines and eventually cause the surface to bubble and peel.

-Refinishing vs. Deep Cleaning: If you want to change the color of the tiles surrounding your bathtub, refinishing is what you want.
-However, if the tiles just look extremely dirty, especially around the grout lines, it doesn't necessarily mean that the tiles need to be refinished - it may only need a really deep clean!
+Refinishing vs. Deep Cleaning: WHICH DO YOU REALLY NEED?
+If you only want to change the color of the tiles surrounding your bathtub, then refinishing is what you want.
+However, if you like the color of the tile, but the area just looks extremely dirty, especially around the grout lines, it doesn't necessarily mean that the tiles need to be refinished - they may only need a really deep cleaning!

-Our pricing is based on a white or off-white finish, but if you want another color, choose from our solid color finishes, as we can special order ($75) our refinishing process in any of these colors.
+Our pricing is based on a white or off-white finish, but if you want another color, choose from our solid color finishes.
+We can special order ($75) our refinishing coating in any of these colors.
 Please note we do not refinish in dark colors.
 Why?
 Because even in the semi-sterile environment we try to achieve, there are still minute dust particles that float through the air that are easily seen on a dark surface.

 For bathroom and kitchen countertops, we offer the hugely popular MultiSpec colors, which give the appearance of granite and stone.